 Exide Industries are one of the leading and reputed names in India.
 They are the largest exporter and manufacturer of batteries.
 They manufacture high-quality and rechargeable batteries at affordable prices.
 Exide also produces Lithium-Ion Batteries that have high energy storage capacity per unit volume.

 It has already started selling e-rickshaws- Exide Neo, which uses Exide customized Li-ion Battery.
 They have a total of 9 factories strategically located all over the country.
 It even has more than 150 warehouses and sales offices.

 Amara Raja Batteries Limited is among the largest manufacturers Lithium-Ion Batteries in India for industrial and automotive applications in the Indian storage battery industry.
 The company exports Industrial and Automotive batteries to 32 countries across the globe.

 They are planning to execute their plan to build a Lithium-ion construction plan in Andhra Pradesh to grip a significant share in the market of electric batteries. the Electric Vehicle power packs Are set to grow to $300 billion by 2030 and The company’s primary aim is to reach 100 billion entities until the next 2–3 years.

 HBL Power Systems

 HBL Power Systems has initiated its plants for the manufacturing of prismatic lithium-ion cells and batteries.
-Backed with its strong domain experience of research, design, and development of battery technologies, HBL provides effective, affordable vehicle electrification solutions using Lithium-Ion Batteries.
+Backed by its strong domain experience in research, design, and development of battery technologies, HBL provides effective, affordable vehicle electrification solutions using Lithium-Ion Batteries.

 HBL inducted a plant to produce chromatic Lithium-Ion cells and batteries.
 HBL’s share price has surged by 235% since April 2020.